meowdding/skyblock-pv/README.md

 - **Profile Spying**: Adds a button into the Hypixel Profile Viewer to open this Profile Viewer.
 - **PronounDB**: Integrates with [PronounDB](https://pronoundb.org/) to display pronouns of the player.
 - **Party Finder**: Sends a message to open the Profile Viewer for the player that just joined a party finder party.
+- **Replace Social Options**: Replaces Hypixel's "Click to open social options" with "Click to open Profile Viewer" on chat messages.
 - **Scaling** (_Experimental_): Automatically scales up some elements based on the player's screen size, to make it more readable on larger screens.
 - **and themes...**